-A valid European Health Insurance Card (EHIC) gives card holders the right to access state-provided healthcare on temporary stays in other European Economic Area (EEA) countries or Switzerland.
+A valid Global Health Insurance Card (GHIC) gives card holders the right to access state-provided healthcare on temporary stays in other European Economic Area (EEA) countries or Switzerland.
 Treatment should be provided on the same basis as it would be to a resident of that country and is provided either at reduced cost or, in many cases, for free.
-The EHIC covers treatment that is medically necessary until the card holder returns home.
+The GHIC covers treatment that is medically necessary until the card holder returns home.
 This includes treatment for pre-existing medical conditions.

 - Czech Republic